February 2019: Colorado Report Updates

 Self-Collecting Home Rule Cities

-- If you made sales to the Self-Collecting Home Rule Cities, you'll see those listed separately in the "Local Sales Taxes for Self collecting Home Rule Cities" section of the Report.
+- If you have added a nexus address located in a Home Rule City in your State Settings, you'll see the sale for that city listed separately in the "Local Sales Taxes for Self collecting Home Rule Cities" section of the Report.

 Please note: Sales for the Self-Collecting Home Rule cities must be filed separately and cannot be reported in the State Sales Tax Return.

 - TaxJar will NOT AutoFile sales tax returns for Colorado’s Self-Collecting Home Rule Cities.